What is asbestos?

 Three things seem to determine your likelihood of developing one of these asbestos related diseases:

 - The amount and duration of exposure.
 The more often you are exposed to asbestos and the more fibers that enter your body, the more likely you are to develop asbestos related health problems.
 While there is no "safe level" of asbestos exposure, people who are exposed more frequently over a long period of time are more at risk.

 - Whether or not you smoke.
 If you smoke and have been exposed to asbestos, you are far more likely to develop lung cancer than someone who does not smoke and who has not been exposed to asbestos.
 If you work with asbestos or have been exposed to it, the first thing you should do to reduce your chances of developing cancer is to stop smoking.

 - Age.
 Cases of mesothelioma have occurred in the children of asbestos exposed workers as a result of dust/fibers brought home on clothing.
 The younger individuals are when they inhale asbestos, the more likely they are to develop mesothelioma over the course of their life.
 This is why enormous efforts are made to prevent school-aged children from being exposed.

-For more information on these and other health effects of asbestos exposure see the Agency for Toxic Substances and Disease Registry, the National Institute for Occupational Safety and Health and the National Cancer Institute, or the Mesothelioma Treatment Community.
+For more information on these and other health effects of asbestos exposure see the National Institute for Occupational Safety and Health, the National Cancer Institute, or the Mesothelioma Treatment Community.